Qigong & Tai Chi Classes

 • Restore a more youthful appearance

-Please indicate the class(es) you will attend and mail your check along with your name, email address, and phone numbers to the center.
-Or call 301-625-4801 to charge the fee to your credit card.
+Please indicate the class(es) you will attend and mail your check along with your name, email address and phone numbers to the center.
+You may also call 301-625-4801 and charge the fee to your credit card.
 We thank you and greatly look forward to having you in our classes.
 We guarantee your satisfaction.
 Please note 20 percent discount when registering for more than one class.
 Scholarships are available.